Eric Holcomb: Early life and education

 Holcomb was born in Indianapolis, Indiana.
 He graduated from Pike High School in Indianapolis, and in 1990 from Hanover College in Hanover, Indiana.
 At Hanover, he joined the fraternity Phi Gamma Delta and served as chapter president.
-Holcomb served in the United States Navy for six years as an intelligence officer, stationed in Jacksonville, Florida, and in Lisbon, Portugal.
-He received an Honorary Doctor of Humane Letters Degree from Trine University on October 5, 2018, and an Honorary Doctorate of Laws from Anderson University on May 11, 2019.
+Holcomb served in the United States Navy for six years, first at Naval Station Great Lakes and later in Florida and Portugal.
+He received an Honorary Doctorate of Humane Letters Degree from Trine University on October 5, 2018, an Honorary Doctorate of Laws from Anderson University on May 11, 2019, and an Honorary Doctorate of Humane Letters Degree from Rose-Hulman on May 30, 2020.

 Early political career

 Holcomb began working for John Hostettler, a member of the United States House of Representatives, in 1997.
 In 2000, Holcomb ran for the Indiana House of Representatives against John Frenz, but was defeated.

 From 2003 to 2011, Holcomb served as an advisor to Indiana Governor Mitch Daniels, eventually rising to the role of Deputy Chief of Staff, and served as campaign manager for Daniels's 2008 gubernatorial campaign.
 He became Chairman of the Indiana Republican Party in 2011.
 In 2013, he resigned to become the state chief of staff to U.S. Senator Dan Coats.
 In March 2015 Coats announced that he would not run for reelection to the Senate in the 2016 election, and Holcomb announced his intention to run.
 In February 2016, Holcomb withdrew from the Senate race.